lfaucheux/PyLUCCBA/README.md

 <p align="center"><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/PRICES%20co2%20%5BSPC%5D.png?raw=true" width="60%"/><img></p>

-We may also wonder which quantities trajectory of wheat is implied, on the one hand, by that of biofuel and, on the other hand, by the value we set for the parameter `input_flows_scenario`, that is `'IFP'` -- where *I.F.P* stands for *Institut Français du Pétrole énergie nouvelle* -- who made a report in [2013](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/yields/Input/Input.txt) in which it reads that, with 1 tonne of wheat, on can produce [0.2844](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/yields/Input/WHEAT_yields_FR.csv) tonnes of bioethanol.
+We may also wonder which quantities trajectory of wheat is implied, on the one hand, by that of biofuel and, on the other hand, by the value we set for the parameter `input_flows_scenario`, that is `'IFP'` -- where *I.F.P* stands for *Institut Français du Pétrole énergies nouvelles* -- who made a report in [2013](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/yields/Input/Input.txt) in which it reads that, with 1 tonne of wheat, on can produce [0.2844](https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/resources/yields/Input/WHEAT_yields_FR.csv) tonnes of bioethanol.
 Let's vizualize that:

     >>> cba.chart_of_input_flows_traj.show()

 <p align="center"><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/FLOWS%20TONNES%20input%20%5BIFP%5D%5BWHEAT%5D.png?raw=true" width="60%"/><img></p>

 The land use change from `initial_landuse='improved grassland'` to `final_landuse='wheat'` has effects in terms of carbon dioxide emissions.
-These emissions clearly don't exhibit the same profile depending on how we chose to consider them over the project horizon.
+These emissions clearly don't exhibit the same profile depending on how we choose to consider them over the project horizon.
 First, regarding soil carbon dioxide emissions:

     >>> cba.carbon_and_co2_flows_traj_annualizer.so_emitting
     True